 Vietnam is currently experiencing vandalism, factory closings, and deaths as a result of anti-China protests that originated with a dispute in the South China Sea, say reports.

-Hon Hai is the parent company of contract manufacturer Foxconn.
+Hon Hai is the parent company of contract manufacturer Foxconn

-LOGANSPORT, IN -- A Cal-Comp EMS plant here caught fire this week but damage was minimal.
+LOGANSPORT, IN -- Cal-Comp EMS plant here caught fire this week but damage was minimal.
 No one was hurt, and production has been restarted, according to reports.

 The fire was sourced to bone pile material, reports indicated.